-Currently there are six states that treat crypto traders as money transmitters.
+Currently there are seven states that treat crypto traders as money transmitters.
 These states require licensing and deposit of a cryptocurrency money transmitter bond:

 *Clicking on the individual states above will take you to the corresponding regulator.
 On those entities web pages you will find application instructions and information about money transmitter bond requirements for your particular operation.